cardboard-iguana/disposable-kali/README.md

 - `$CONTROL_SCRIPT archive`: Backup the engagement container, delete it and the associated image, and archive the control script in the data directory.
 This is generally what you'll want to do at the end of the engagement.
 - `$CONTROL_SCRIPT delete`: Permenantly delete all engagement data.

-**Note:** On macOS, the first time you start an environment's desktop, you will be asked to grant either the Terminal app (if calling `$CONTROL_SCRIPT` directly) or `env` "Accessibility Access".
+**Note:** On macOS, the first time you start an environment's desktop, you will be asked to grant either the Terminal app or `env` "Accessibility Access".
 You will need to do this in the System Settings app and then re-connect.
 On the next run, you will be asked to grant access to the "System Events" app.
 You should not be asked for these permissions again, or for subsequent engagements.

 ### Android
 - `$CONTROL_SCRIPT shell`: Connect to a shell in the engagement environment.